Institutionalization of children with disabilities in Russia: Current situation

+The Russian Labor and Social Protection Ministry report that amongst the people in Russia who have received higher education, disabled children have at a rate of "two times lower than the number of non-disabled people".

 Government provisions

 When newborns to four-year-olds are abandoned by their parents for various reasons, they are taken to Baby Houses, which are under the regulation of the Ministry of Health.
 Those that are four years of age are then evaluated to determine what institution they should be assigned.
 Institutions regulated by the Ministry of Education and Science house those deemed educable, and other children, determined to be uneducable, go to institutions which are supervised by the Ministry of Labor and Social Development.
 As adults, those categorized as uneducable transfer to an adult institution, where some facilities leave individuals to live in a bed-ridden state.

+Once children with disabilities in Russian orphanages turn 18, many are moved to adult closed state institutions without the consent from the young person.

+A Human Rights Watch study suggested that: